Paris Métro: Network

-The width of the carriages, 2.4 m, is narrower than that of newer French systems (such as the 2.9 m carriages in Lyon) and trains on Lines 1, 4 and 14 have capacities of 600–700 passengers; this is as compared with 2,600 on the Altéo MI 2N trains of RER A. The City of Paris deliberately chose the narrow size of the Metro tunnels to prevent the running of mainline trains; the city of Paris and the French state had historically poor relations.
+The width of the carriages, 2.4 m, is narrower than that of newer French systems (such as the 2.9 m carriages in Lyon).
+Trains on Lines 1, 4 and 14 have capacities of 600–700 passengers, compared with the 2,600 riders capacity on the Altéo MI 2N trains of RER A. The City of Paris deliberately chose to build narrow Métro tunnels to prevent the running of mainline trains, as the city of Paris and the French state had historically poor relations.
 In contrast to many other historical metro systems (such as New York, Madrid, London, and Boston), all lines have tunnels and operate trains with the same dimensions.
-Five Paris Métro Lines (1, 4, 6, 11 and 14) run on a rubber tire system developed by the RATP in the 1950s, exported to the Montreal, Santiago, Mexico City and Lausanne metro.
+Five Paris Métro Lines (1, 4, 6, 11 and 14) run on a rubber tire system developed by the RATP in the 1950s, and since exported to the Montreal, Santiago, Mexico City and Lausanne metro networks.

-The number of cars in each train varies line by line.
+The number of cars of each train varies line by line.
 The shortest are lines 3bis and 7bis with three-car trains.
-Line 11 currently runs with four but will be expanded to five in the future.
+Line 11 ran with four until the summer 2024 when four-car MP 59 trains, the oldest type in service at the time, were gradually replaced by new five-car MP 14 trains.
 Lines 1 and 4 run six-car trains.
-Line 14 currently runs a mix of six and 8-car trains; in the future it will only run 8 cars.
+Line 14 runs 8-car trains.
 All other lines run with five.
-Two lines, 7 and 13, have branches at the end, and trains serve every station on each line except when they are closed for renovations.
+Two lines, 7 and 13, have branches at the end, and Line 10 has a one-way loop.
+Trains serve every station on each line except when these are closed for renovations.